clayc03/eli-king-fitness/README.md

 ## Functionality testing

  I used Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.
-I also used Firefox and Microsoft Edge to test the funcionality of the website on desktop and mobile compatibility using the websites developer tools.
+I also used Firefox and Microsoft Edge to test the funcionality of the website on desktop and mobile compatibility using these websites developer tools.

  [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was helpfull throughout the development of this website.